6 Steps To Unconditional Giving

 - Notice the shift in your mood when something hasn’t gone as expected, especially if there wasn’t even an awareness of expectations in the first place.

-- Note the way you enter that relationship triangle; by feeling sorry for someone or being manipulated in some way, feeling trapped.
+- Acknowledge the way you enter that relationship triangle; by feeling sorry for someone or being manipulated in some way, feeling trapped.

-- Keep a diary of these thoughts and emotions, it can help to extract them from your mind.
+- Keep a diary of these thoughts and emotions at the end of the day, it will help dissolve them.

 We have taught others we are Emotional Caretakers and now they expect us to act in a particular way.
 So be ready for the transition to freedom.
 It can be a bumpy ride but hang on, it’s worth it!

 6D Mood Mastery Quickstart

 If you haven't taken advantage of the 14 day Mood Mastery Quickstart then it's your time to begin now.
 Take back control of your life and begin to create your habit of happiness.

 This quickstart includes the PDF to your inner guidance, Mood Barometer and your Mood Map.